-The plastic films for food packaging are often coated with one or more oxygen and / or water vapor barrier layers, this is dependant of the food packaged.
+Plastic films for food packaging are often coated with one or more oxygen and/or water vapor barrier layers.
+It depends on the food packaged.

-Apart from the well-known films such as aluminum vacuum metallised or aluminum foil complexes, the packages can be made of films coated with transparent barrier layers.
+Apart from the well-known films such as aluminum vacuum metallised or aluminum foil laminates, the packages can be made of films coated with transparent barrier layers.

-The main advantage of films with transparent barrier layer is that they allow the consumer to see the packaged foods and thus reassure the consumer on what he buys.
+The main advantage of films with transparent barrier layers is that they make it possible to visualize the packaged food and thus reassure the consumer about what he buys.

-One of the most widely used transparent barrier layers is PVdC, because PVdC has several advantages: it provides a good barrier to water vapor (WVTR) and oxygen (OTR), it can also be printed with gravure or flexo printing techniques, and can seal on to itself; but PVdC says: Chlorine.
+One of the most widely used transparent barrier layers is PVdC, because it has several advantages: it provides a good barrier to water vapor (WVTR) and oxygen (OTR), it can also be printed in gravure or flexo printing techniques, and can be sealed on itself.
+But PVdC means chlorine.

-Why is the presence of “chlorine” also decried ?
+Why is the presence of “chlorine” so decried?